The 25 Best Alzheimer's Blogs of 2013

 Living in the Shadow of Alzheimer’s

 Living in the Shadow of Alzheimer’s can be a dark experience.
-For Sheri, caregiver to her husband Bob, things are not easy.
-Her determination, love for her husband, and commitment to finding life’s silver lining make her blog a ray of light in an otherwise dim world of dementia.
+Things are not easy for Sheri, caregiver to her husband, Bob.
+However, her determination, love for her husband, and commitment to finding life’s silver lining provide a ray of light in an otherwise dim world of dementia.

-From mini-posts about the laughable moments of life with the ever-present sidekick, “Al” (Alzheimer’s), to a helpful collection of Alzheimer’s resources, Sheri has crafted a top-notch site.
-Count your lucky stars that Sheri takes the time to write for readers who also know the ins and outs of life with “Al!”
+Read mini-posts about the laughable moments of life with Bob’s ever-present sidekick, “Al” (Alzheimer’s), or break into a helpful collection of Alzheimer’s resources.
+And count your lucky stars that Sheri takes the time to write for readers who also know the ins and outs of life with “Al.”

 Living With a Thief Named Lewy Body Dementia

 If compelling, no-holds-barred writing is what you seek, Kathy Lowrey is the writer to give it to you.
-In Living With a Thief Named Lewy Body Dementia, Kathy welcomes readers into her life and her home as she chronicles her caregiving experiences with her husband of 30 years.
+Lowrey welcomes readers into her life as she chronicles her caregiving experiences with her husband of 31 years.

-Writing this passionate and raw is rare.
-Rarer still is the true talent of storytelling, which Kathy wields so well.
-Crushingly honest, Living With a Thief Named Lewy Body Dementia will have you feeling like a best friend – privy to all of Kathy’s experiences – in no time.
-Be a friend in return, and drop her a line.
+Living With a Thief Named Lewy Body Dementia is crushingly honest, and will have you feeling like Kathy’s best friend in no time.
+Be a friend in return and drop her a line.

 3 Years and 13 Dumpsters: Cleaning House After Dementia

-A blog is only as good as its creator, and this one shines with creativity, talent, and substance.
-3 Years and 13 Dumpsters is a gem, complete with comprehensive resources for others seeking support for Lewy Body Dementia and Alzheimer’s caregiving.
-Join Joy as she learns even more about living, loving, and Lewy Body Dementia.
+Three Years and 13 Dumpsters shines with creativity, talent, and substance, complete with comprehensive resources for caregivers seeking support for Lewy Body Dementia and Alzheimer’s.
+Join Walker as she learns even more about living, loving, and Lewy Body Dementia.

-As if high-quality, reliable resources weren’t enough, AlzCareBlog also incorporates touching reader stories and personal accounts that will open your eyes to the power of informed, compassionate caregiving.
+Expert bloggers share information about pharmaceuticals, caregiver wellness, and tips that can help anyone touched by Alzheimer’s.
+You can also find touching reader stories and personal accounts that will open your eyes to the power of informed, compassionate caregiving.